Drugs and the law

 - Cocaine, crack, crystal meth, ecstasy, heroin, LSD (acid), magic mushrooms, mephadone, and any class B drug prepared for injection;

-- Maximum penalties: seven years in prison and/or a fine for possession, life imprisonment and/or a fine for possession with intent to supply.
+- Maximum penalties: seven years in prison and/or a fine for possession.
+For possession or intent to distribute, it’s life imprisonment and/or a fine.

 - Amphetamines (speed), cannabis, codeine.